 In 1992, my young husband and I spent a week in Ireland.
 It exceeded every expectation I had and the people were so friendly.
 Discussions always turned to where we were from, followed by comments about Dallas (the tv show), John F Kennedy and horses.
-Texas has a world wide reputation and we are a proud people, even of our stranger traditions, like The Texas Homecoming Mum.
+Texas has a world wide reputation and we are a proud people, even of our stranger traditions, like The Texas Homecoming Mum

-To understand the modern homecoming mum we have to go back to the origins, back to college football games, another Texas institution.
-College homecoming games originated in the very early years of the twentieth century.
-These special football games were played in honor of returning alumni, alumna and residents.
+To understand the modern homecoming mum we have to go back to the origins, back to another Texas institution, college football games.
+College homecoming games originated in the early Twentieth Century (some say in Missouri) in honor of returning alumni and residents.
 The game was surrounded with parades, bonfires, dances and even royalty.
 Parades and dances naturally meant the incorporation of flowers.
 The chrysanthemum blooms in the Fall, making it perfect for colorful homecoming corsages.
 "Mum" corsages were given as gifts by young men to their homecoming dates.

 High schools quickly adapted the traditional homecoming game from colleges along with the mum corsage.
 My mother graduated from Brazosport High School in 1966.
 She has told me that she doesn't remember homecoming mums being a thing, but I have a photo of her in 8th grade (so 1960-ish) wearing what sure looks like a mum to me!